openssh-rust/openssh/contributing.md

 ./run_ci_tests.sh
 ```

-It will create a container which runs sshd, setup ssh-agent, and environment variables
+It will create a container which runs sshd, set up an ssh-agent, and set environment variables
 that are required to run the integration tests.

 It will also test different combination of feature flags to ensure they all compile without error.